-WASHINGTON, D.C. — Today, following an initial state recount process that left thousands of ballots in question, Rita Hart will file a notice of contest with the U.S. House of Representatives outlining why Hart is the winner of the race for Iowa’s 2nd District.
+WASHINGTON, D.C. — Today, following an initial state recount process that left thousands of ballots in question, Rita Hart (D) will file a notice of contest with the U.S. House of Representatives outlining why Hart is the winner of the race for Iowa’s 2nd Congressional District.
 The notice explains why the House should count every legally cast ballot to guarantee fulfillment of each voter’s constitutional right.
-With uncounted ballots remaining, Hart will ask Congress to fulfill its duty and ensure all voices in Iowa’s 2nd District are heard.
+With uncounted ballots remaining, Hart will ask Congress to fulfill its duty and ensure all voices in Iowa’s 2nd Congressional District are heard.

-In the petition, Hart details 22 legally cast ballots that were unlawfully excluded from the state-certified results in Iowa’s 2nd District.
+In the petition, Hart details 22 legally cast ballots that were unlawfully excluded from the state-certified results in Iowa’s 2nd Congressional District.
 These ballots alone, which, when added to the count, allegedly prove Rita won this race, include:

 - Two curbside ballots cast by voters with disabilities living in Scott County who are permitted to vote from their vehicles and have their votes counted.
 Both of these were votes for Hart.